 Optimal control is an effective strategy to balance the system performance and computational consumption.
 For discrete-time systems, the optimal control can be achieved by solving the Bellman equation \cite{c1,c2,c3,c4}.
 However, since the analytic solution of the Bellman nonlinear equation is difficult to be derived directly, all studies above consider the linear systems.
 In order to approximate optimal controllers for nonlinear systems, reinforcement learning (RL) has been introduced in \cite{c5,c6,c7,c8,c81,c82}, where the actor-critic neural network (NN) is the commonly used RL architecture.
 The critic NN gives feedback to optimize the actions by evaluating the system performance index, while the actor NN issues optimized control commands to improve the system behaviors.

-In recent years, RL architectures have been widely used in optimal cooperative control.
+Last few years, RL architectures have been widely used in optimal cooperative control.
 In \cite{c9}, a learning-based adaptive dynamic programming algorithm is used to solve the formation tracking problem for multi-UAV systems with model uncertainty in obstacle environments.
 In \cite{c10}, for the multi-agent tracking control with actuator faults, an adaptive optimal fault-tolerant tracking controller is designed by combining the RL algorithm and the backstepping method.
-In \cite{c11}, a model-free optimal fault-tolerant containment controller using RL method is proposed to solve the containment problem for MASs with time-varying actuator faults.
 However, the studies above consider the time-triggered mechanism, which will continuously or periodically update the controller and NNs.
 This will inevitably cause a huge computational consumption when the formation size is large.

 This study introduces the event-triggered mechanism where the UAV updates the controller and actor NN only when the specific condition is triggered, which allows the UAV system (UAS) to update control commands on demand, aperiodically rather than continuously and indiscriminately.
 At the same time, it means that the event-triggered mechanism can effectively reduce the system computational burden compared to time-triggered cases.
 For the RL-based optimal cooperative problems, a number of studies have introduced the event-triggered mechanism as an improvement, whether for continuous-time systems \cite{c12,c13,c14,c14_1,c14_2,c14_3} and discrete-time systems \cite{c15,c16,c17,c17_1,c17_2,c17_3}.
 However, these studies only implemente numerical simulations without verifying the algorithm effectiveness for engineering applications.